‘I’m not naive’ – Virgil van Dijk provides honest assessment of early season form

 OR on Twitter with the FCA’s one-click Twitter link with: I am voting for @Empireofthekop in @The_FCAs for #BestClubContentCreator (Premier League)

-The Anfield outfit suffered an embarrassing 4-1 defeat to Napoli in their opening UCL clash earlier this month, a performance that Klopp described as the worst since he arrived at the club in 2015.
+The Anfield outfit suffered an embarrassing 4-1 defeat to Napoli in their opening UCL clash earlier this month, a performance that the German tactician described as the worst since he arrived at the club in 2015.

-“We spoke well (with each other), especially in the week leading up to the (Champions League) match against Ajax.
+“We spoke well (with each other), especially in the week leading up to the (Champions League) match against Ajax,” Van Dijk continued.

 “It doesn’t mean it can’t happen again.
 But it is important, and I see that with the national team too, that the focus is all in the same direction.
 That is the basis for success.”